jwsmith24/ai-finance-tool/README.md

 Sandbox to play around with AI/ML concepts and APIs in Python

 ## Running the program
-Navigate to the `/testAI/` directory and run `python3 forestRegression.py`
+Navigate to the `/testAI/` directory and run `python3 main.py`

-> Next phase will introduce predictions for provided user inputs.
+First the program will use the provided data (located in /resources) to train the models for interest rate and loan term predictions.
+Then it will prompt the user for their information and provide a personalized prediction.

+> The trained models are stored in `/resources/saved-models/`.

 ### Example Results